FokkeB/subset36/README.md

 This folder contains main.cpp which uses the ss36-library to create an executable.
 Usage: compile main.cpp and its required dependencies.
 This yields a command line executable (compiled version for different platforms are included in the folder) with the following command line parameters:

+- -a, --calc_all: calculate all valid combinations of scrambling bits (SB) and extra shaping bits (ESB) for each telegram in the input.
+The output will contain the SB and ESB in two extra columns, as well as the 9th and 10th 11-bit word of each telegram.
+- -e, --show_error_codes: shows the meaning of the error codes that can be generated when checking / shaping telegrams.
+- -E, --error_only: output only the telegrams in which an error was found (-e gives the error codes).
+- -f, --format_output: output format for the shaped telegram: 'hex' or 'base64' (default).
 - -i, --input_filename: read lines with data from the indicated file (UTF-8, no BOM) and convert its contents from shaped data to unshaped data and vice versa.
 This tool automatically determines the used format (base64/hex) and length (short/long).
 Lines must be separated by '\n' ('\r' will be ignored).
 If both the shaped and unshaped data are given on one line (separated by a semicolon), the program will check the correct shaping.
 Comments must be preceded by '#'.
+- -I, --id: Include the id numbers of the balise in the output.
+- -l, --force_long: force shaping to the long format (1023 bits), even if the unshaped data is of short format (341 bits).
+If not specified, this tool will use the same format as the input data.
+- -m, --max_cpu: max nr of cpu's to use.
+Multithreading is enabled by default for verbosity <= 1 or if set to 0.
 - -o, --output_filename: write output to this file.
 - -s, --string: input string literal (shaped and/or deshaped string in base64/hex), format identical to one line in the input file.
 - -v, --verbose: level of verbosity: 0 (quiet, only show result), 1 (+show progress, default), 2 (+basic output) or 3 (+lots of output).
-- -m, --max_cpu: max nr of cpu's to use.
-Multithreading is enabled by default for verbosity <= 1 or if set to 0.
-- -l, --force_long: force shaping to the long format (1023 bits), even if the unshaped data is of short format (341 bits).
-If not specified, this tool will use the same format as the input data.
-- -f, --format_output: output format for the shaped telegram: 'hex' or 'base64' (default).
-- -e, --show_error_codes: shows the meaning of the error codes that can be generated when checking / shaping telegrams.
-- -E, --error_only: output only the telegrams in which an error was found (-e gives the error codes).
-- -a, --calc_all: calculate all valid combinations of scrambling bits (SB) and extra shaping bits (ESB) for each telegram in the input.
-The output will contain the SB and ESB in two extra columns, as well as the 9th and 10th 11-bit word of each telegram.

 For example: